mossbanay/Psychology-3-4/Questions/Chapter6.md

 | Deciding whether retrieved information is correct | Control process |
 | A neural representation of a memory | Structual feature |
 | Encoding | Control process |

+# Learning Activity 6.4

+#### Construct a research hypothesis that could have been tested by the procedures used in the experiment.

+Iconic memory has a virtually unlimited capacity that is persistent for approximately 0.3 seconds.

+#### State the operationalised IV(s) and DV(s).

+Delay before querying participants to recall information.
+Retainment of information as measured by accuracy of recall.

+#### Name the experimental design.

+Repeated measures.

+#### Briefly state the results obtained.

+Participants reported seeing more of the projected letters although failed to name them all.
+When a sound was used to indicate which row to recall, participants were able to recall the relevant row accurately 75% of the time.

+---

+#### If the results were shown to be statistically significant with p ≤ 0.05, what would this mean?

+The probability that the difference in accuracy of recall between the groups was due to random chance alone was less than 5 in 100.

+#### Would the results be more meaningful with p ≤ 0.01?
+Explain your answer.

+The probability that the difference in accuracy of recall between the groups was due to random chance alone would be less than 1 in 100 as opposed to 5 in 100 for p ≤ 0.05.

+---

+#### Briefly state a conclusion based on the results obtained.

+It can be concluded that for a split-second, participants had a virtually unlimited capacity of memory.
+The longer the delay between exposure and recall, the less participants were able to recall, suggesting a memory duration of approximately 0.2 - 0.4 seconds.

+#### Comment on the extent to which the results can be generalised.

+An experiment that showed statistically signifcant results was completed.
+Assuming a sample representative of the general population was used, the results may be generalised.